 When you’re broadcasting granite or stone-look flake, drop the flake between your fingers from waist height instead and gradually build up the coverage in this manner to ensure a more consistent distribution across your epoxy flake floor.

 Real World Epoxies has formulated, manufactured and supplied high-quality epoxy flake flooring systems and products for more than two decades.
 We stand behind our products because we only use proven, high-quality materials that we know will perform as expected.
-You can trust our epoxy flake flooring systems for your epoxy flooring project.
+You can trust our flake epoxy flooring systems for your epoxy flooring project.

 Let us help you with your epoxy flake flooring needs when you fill out one of our contact forms or call us on 1300 EPOXIES (1300 376 943).